bparanj/crystal/programming/rails/file-differences.md

 Before running the script, ensure that `bc` (an arbitrary precision calculator language) is installed on your system as it's used to perform the floating-point calculation.

-**Note**: This method is very rudimentary and does not account for actual code structure or logic.
+**Note**: This method is very rudimentary and does not account for  code structure or logic.
 More sophisticated methods, such as token-based comparison or abstract syntax tree (AST) analysis, can give a more accurate measure of code similarity and should be considered for more complex analysis.
 Tools like Simian (Similarity Analyzer) or PMD's Copy/Paste Detector (CPD) can also be used to detect duplicate code.

 ### Exercise 2